 Learning Police Codes

-The best approach is, to begin with the realization that police jargon and codes really are a different language, and like any new language, the quickest and easiest way to learn is to immerse yourself in it.
-It's one thing to look at a list of codes, but its far better and more effective to listen to other people use them so you can get a feel for the nuance of how the codes are actually used.
+The best approach is, to begin with, the realization that police jargon and codes are a different language, and like any new language, the quickest and easiest way to learn is to immerse yourself in it.
+It's one thing to look at a list of codes, but it's far better and more effective to listen to other people use them so you can get a feel for the nuance of how the codes are used.

 If you're a new officer or current recruit, access a police radio and just listen.
 Keep it on in the background often in your free time to get a feel for how officers and dispatchers converse with each other.
 If you're thinking about working as a police officer or even a dispatcher, consider listening to online police scanners.